modenaxe/3d-muscles/README.md

 # [WIP]

+# TO DO
+- [ ] finalize read me with overview, limitation and few better images
+- [ ] maybe link my work in progress repository
+- [ ] upgrade to openSim 4.0?

 # Overview
 This repository contains the data and code to
 It is possible to inspect and re-use both dataset, scripts and